 Dylis did her best to follow.
 She had no weapons other than her fists and she was barely keeping upright, but she'd not be caught crouching behind a fallen building now that the fight finally had ended up at ground level.
 She spotted her sword a few feet away and dove for it.

 The masked demon was struggling like a seal tangled up on the deck of a fishing boat.
-Snake had grabbed on to the ends for the net, helping Dog keep it closed.
+Snake had grabbed the ends of the net, helping Dog keep it closed.
 Horse and Coyote were first by their side and grabbed a hold as well, Coyote giving Snake what looked to be a rather painful elbow to the ribs as she did.
 Snake didn't falter though and instead merely smiled at her, which made the glare she was directing his way darken further.

-Quick as a sailfish the masked demon got his arm free and grabbed a hold of Doe's wrist.
+Quick as a sailfish, the masked demon got his arm free and grabbed a hold of Doe's wrist.
 Horse let go of the net and lunged at him, but Dylis got there first.
 Sword raised above her head she ran the last few steps to Doe's side and brought it down with all her might, aiming for the masked demon's head.

 The force of impact echoed up her arms and shoulders.
 The demon's wooden mask had cracked, baring yet another mask.
 The outer mask now covered only half of his head, as if someone had placed half of a cracked eggshell on him.
-The mask under was beige and intricate, as if puzzled together by a lot of smaller parts.
+The mask under was beige and intricate as if puzzled together by a lot of smaller parts.
 It turned Dylis' stomach and she had no idea why.
 For a second a single green eye met hers and then the world exploded in bright light.

 Blinded, Dylis threw up her sword arm to shield her eyes and took a step back.
 She rubbed at her eyelids with her free hand until their insides were more black than red, then carefully cracked one eye open.

 The net was empty and half her "squad" was on the ground, unmoving.
-The ones still standing - Horse, Buffalo, Panther and Doe - were talking to each other, their lips moving rapidly and their faces turned heavenwards.
+The ones still standing - Horse, Buffalo, Panther, and Doe - were talking to each other, their lips moving rapidly and their faces turned heavenwards.
 Dylis followed their example and was not at all surprised to find the masked demon standing in the air, at least five meters above them.
 He was raising his hands and his one visible eye was glowing blue.

 Dylis braced herself.

 Doe looked to have shouted something and before Dylis could react, Buffalo had grabbed the shorter demon around the waist and thrown her, straight up at the masked demon.
-Seemingly unprepared for this unorthodox manner of attack he didn't dodge, his visible eye wide and locked on Doe, who latched on to his right wrist with both hands and hung on for dear life.
+Seemingly unprepared for this unorthodox manner of attack he didn't dodge, his visible eye wide and locked on Doe, who latched onto his right wrist with both hands and hung on for dear life.

 That woke him up.
-Trashing like someone who'd stuck his fingers in a full crayfish trap, he threw himself backwards and struck out with his free hand, aiming for Doe's head.
+Trashing like someone who'd stuck his fingers in a full crayfish trap, he threw himself backward and struck out with his free hand, aiming for Doe's head.
 His fist got tangled in more red strings before it could reach her.

 Dog and Snake had gotten off the ground and were less than two meters up in the air, Dog limping slightly.
 They were throwing the remains of the net, each rope with a big loop on its end, not unlike what Dylis had seen the cow salesmen down at the spring market do when capturing sold cattle.
 The masked demon's captured fingers turned thin and gray, cutting through the first string.

 Panther got to his feet, his hands full of throwing-arrows.
 He joined the fight, sending projectile after projectile sailing towards the masked demon.
 Gritting her teeth, eyes never leaving Doe who was hanging on by the tips of her fingers, Dylis grabbed some stones off the ground and began to throw them.
-Buffalo did the same and soon they had the masked demon dancing, dodging rocks, ropes and arrow-daggers.
+Buffalo did the same and soon they had the masked demon dancing, dodging rocks, ropes, and arrow-daggers.

 None of them hit him.
 He was too quick, darting back and forth in a small circle high above them, but neither was he hitting them with anything.
 It looked like the stalemate could continue forever - or at least to the moment Dylis' allies had been drained of their magic - when a soft glow started up in the vicinity of Doe's hands.
-The masked demon stiffened and threw his head back, as if he'd been struck by lightning.
+The masked demon stiffened and threw his head back as if he'd been struck by lightning.

 Buffalo and Horse both jumped at the same time, neatly avoiding colliding in the air as they caught Doe, their eyes aglow.
 They sunk to the ground like three gigantic leaves, landing safely and softly.
-Above them the masked demon had vanished, along with the dome of green light.
+Above them, the masked demon had vanished, along with the dome of green light.

 Dylis took a few stumbling steps to Doe's side and was a little surprised to feel relief as the demon struggled to sit upright.
 Doe gave her a weak smile, which Dylis returned almost without thinking about it.
-In one of her hands Doe was clutching the remains of a leather bracelet.
+In one of her hands, Doe was clutching the remains of a leather bracelet.

 'It would seem we got more than what we came for,' Horse signed in-between reattaching her wrist-daggers to her arms.
 'I am very proud of you, sister.'